-George Adams, Director of Energy & Engineering with SPIE UK and a past President of CIBSE, says air pollution which came under the spotlight on World Environment Day 2019, requires a rethink of the health, social and economic impact of urbanisation.
+George Adams, Director of Energy & Engineering at SPIE UK and former CIBSE President, says air pollution which came under the spotlight on World Environment Day 2019, requires a rethink of the health, social and economic impact of urbanisation.

 Today marks World Environment Day, the United Nations day for encouraging worldwide awareness and action to protect our environment.
 The theme for this year is ‘air pollution’.

 With research in 2016 by the World Bank showing ambient air pollution alone costs the global economy an estimated US $5.7 trillion or 4.4 per cent of global GDP, it’s clear this is a major economic issue.
 Our urban areas are the core culprit as, according to the UN, cities consume 66 per cent of the world’s energy and produce 75 per cent of greenhouse gas emissions.

 As major urban centres grow at an annualised rate of almost 2 per cent, how can we change their management to combat air pollution now?

 As a mature economy, the United Kingdom exposes many of the challenges facing fast-industrialising nations in other regions of the world.

 The health and social care costs of air pollution in England alone could reach £5.3 billion by 2035 unless action is taken, contributing to health complications and time spent off work with illness.
 Therefore, a key driver behind sustainable smart cities is improving air quality, wellbeing and energy reductions, providing businesses with a healthier and more productive workplace.